 The cattle are the Cebu variety.
 Originally from Asia, these humped back cattle are well adapted to withstand high temperatures and are mainly used in tropical countries.
 Completely grass-fed, the cattle here are free to roam the plains belly deep in grass.
 The meat is more muscle and tougher than barn raised cattle fed corn and grain.

 While only the dairy cows are rounded up daily to milk, the beef cattle are free to roam and graze the plains for months on end.
 It’s and ideal life for the cattle until that one day when they are herded up and trucked to the slaughter house.
-In the distant, outlaying ranches the cattle are loaded onto river barges and brought to meat processing facilities.
+At the distant ranches in Colombia’s frontier, the cattle are loaded onto river barges and brought to meat processing facilities.

 Villavicencio is the capital of the state of Meta situated just east of the Andes.
 Known as the gateway to the plains, the city is a good base for exploring Los Llanos.
 The city of 500,000 is a commercial hub of the cattle ranches in Los Llanos.
 A three hour trip from the capital city of Bogota, it’s an easy descent from the mountains to the warm landscape of the plains.
 Here heat lightning continuously thunders and flashes in the nearby Andes as the hot, tropical air of the plains rises to mix with the cool, mountain winds.

 There are a number of the ranches just outside of the city that accommodate tourists.
 Tiuma Park* is mentioned the most.
 These dude ranches offer rooms, home cooked meals and allow people to participate in the cowboy way of life on a working ranch.
-There are excursions on horseback roaming the open plains, along with river tours and safaris to observe the wildlife: with over 350 different bird species and animals that include anteaters, iguanas, jaguar, armadillos, tapirs, capybaras (giant guinea pigs and the worlds largest rodent), anacondas, alligators and water buffalo.
+There are excursions on horseback roaming the open plains, along with river tours and wildlife observation safaris: with over 350 different bird species and animals that include anteaters, iguanas, jaguar, armadillos, tapirs, capybaras (giant guinea pigs – the worlds largest rodent), anacondas, alligators and water buffalo.

 From Villavicencio they have broken the nearby sites into 3 different routes.
 Each route requiring at least a day.
 The towns can be visited by bus but often the surrounding attractions, most o f which are located outside the towns, have to be reached by taxi.